 We always dreamed of living in the country, growing more food and herbs, raising animals, and having acres of quiet.
 If you have ever hunted for a country home, you know it is not always easy to find the perfect place.
 Add onto that our need (requirement) for high speed internet as my husband and I both work from home, we homeschool, and for my husband it is an absolute must that it is truly high speed internet.
-In Wisconsin, internet becomes very poor very fast once you leave a city.
-My son has mast cell disease and we need to be able to get to an emergency room quickly if needed (we even consider if a helicopter can land nearby), and be only a few minutes from a fire station/ambulance because of his possible severe reactions.
-And, my son and I are both hypersensitive to smells, mold, fragrance, and cleaning supplies, which means we have only lived in new homes up to now.
+Not so common in Wisconsin.

 So, in July of 2018 we were driving along after visiting an area about 45 minutes east of where we lived in Verona, and I said hey, there was this house with a few acres on zillow that looked nice, we should drive by...not really thinking it would be the one.
 We drove by and wow was the house beautiful.
 And the land.
-All of our boxes were ticked on the outside, and we found it was only 2 miles to the fire station and teeny tiny town that actually had paramedics and an ambulance service.
+All of our boxes were ticked on the outside, and we found it was only 1 mile to a teeny tiny town with a library and coffee shop.
 So we thought what the heck and called the realtor.
 No, we had not even listed our house yet.
 We arrived the next day with the teens in tow, and walked through the house.
-Nobody reacted.
+Nobody had any allergic reactions, which is a big deal here.
 And wow, what a beautiful home.
 The 'lawn' was filled with yarrow, plantain, dandelion, clover, and self heal.
+No weed killer here.
 There were fruit trees and bushes, dozens of birdhouses, and views.
 The views!
 They even said high speed internet was available.
 Seriously.
 We decided to put in an offer contingent on the high speed internet and then rushed home to think about how to sell our house quickly.

-Our plans include a greenhouse, orchards, large medicinal integrated gardens in a permaculture format, extended food beds, chickens, beehives, and more.
+Our plans include a native medicinal nursery, restoring prairie, planting endangered natives, forest garden, prairie garden, medicinal gardens, a greenhouse, orchards, large medicinal integrated gardens in a permaculture format, extended food beds, chickens, beehives, and more.
 There is a lower level area that is a wonderful apothecary and classroom space where we can host classes or events.